 - Myth: If you own a brand, the buy box is yours.

 Reality: In truth, being a brand owner doesn’t automatically place you in the buy box.
 If someone is reselling your products and offering faster shipping, better value, etc. they will be in the buy box.

 - Myth: Being an FBA seller means no buy box worries.
 You’ll always be in the buy box.

 Reality: FBA does bring faster fulfillment into the picture.
 But inventory and stock-out also influence buy box placement.
 If you’re not diligent about inventory in a fulfillment center, you’ll lose the box soon enough.

 The Bottom Line

 The surest way to gain the buy box for longer is to compete only with yourself.
-Do the best you can in terms of price, fulfilment and feedback.
-Aim for as few returns as possible and always be cordial to customers.
+Do the best you can in terms of price, fulfillment and feedback.
+Aim for a few returns as possible and always be cordial to customers.
 Also, if you have multiple products listed on Amazon, being in the box for one doesn’t mean being in the box for all.
 You must meet these criteria separately for each product to feature in the Amazon buy box.